 My Approach

-Aether Airlines reflects how I approach branding — not just as visuals, but as an experience.
-I’m interested in how design shapes emotion and behavior, especially in high-stress environments like travel.
-This project shows how I translate abstract ideas into a clear, usable system.
-If expanded further, Aether could naturally extend into digital booking, environmental graphics, and in-flight experiences.
+Aether Airlines reflects how I approach branding as more than just visuals — it’s about shaping the full experience.
+I’m especially interested in how design can create a sense of calm and clarity in high-stress moments like travel.
+This project shows how I take an abstract idea and turn it into something thoughtful, cohesive, and easy to use.
+Looking ahead, Aether could extend naturally into digital booking, environmental graphics, and in-flight experiences.